jxxcarlson/jxxcarlson.io/_posts/2019-06-29-drum-language.md

 ## The Information (James Gleick)

-Some timw ago, I read James Gleick's book *The Information: a History, a Theory, a Flood.*  In the first chapter, he recounts the remarkable discovery of John F. Carrington, an English missionary, who took up residence in the Congo in 1938, working for the Baptist Missionary Society.
+Some time ago, I read James Gleick's book *The Information: a History, a Theory, a Flood.*  In the first chapter, he recounts the remarkable discovery of John F. Carrington, an English missionary, who took up residence in the Congo in 1938, working for the Baptist Missionary Society.